Missouri Insurance Continuing Education

 Missouri 13 Hour Life & Health Review

 This course will review key concepts and principles of Life & Health Insurance.
-This course provides 13 hours of Life & Health education, and the mandatory exam.
-No additional reporting fees.
+This course provides 13 hours of Life & Health education.

 Missouri 8 Hour Initial LTC Continuing Education Course

 This 8 hour class is approved by the State of Missouri.
 It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.